 Putting together all the pieces.
 Trickfabriken have extensive experience in all parts of the compositing process including chroma keying, rotoscoping, rig removal and matching of different elements and sources.
 With the latest version of NukeX we have full control over all parts of the process.

 Bring your finished offline video project on external hard drives or FTP and we will work together to extract the best out of your film.
-Our state of the art colour grading system built around DaVinci Resolve can handle HD and 2K in realtime and 4K to some extend.
+Our state of the art colour grading system built around DaVinci Resolve can handle HD and 2K in realtime.
 We believe that small details make a big difference.

 “Have no fear of perfection, you’ll never reach it – Salvador Dali”

 I väntan på Larry

 Compositing / Colour grading / Online / DCP - Director: Mattias Sjöstedt - Client: Salmonfox

 Compositing / Colour grading / Online / DCP - Director: Sophia Josephson - Client: Bautafilm